-Evaluators will use the NIET (National Institute for Excellence in Teaching) TAP (The System for Teacher and Student Advancement) Evaluation Tool (or an alternate evaluation rubric for non-classroom teachers) for the annual evaluation of non-administrative certificated personnel.
+Evaluators will use the NIET (National Institute for Excellence in Teaching) Teaching and Learning Standards Rubric Evaluation Tool (or an alternate evaluation rubric for non-classroom teachers) for the annual evaluation of non-administrative certificated personnel.

-The TAP Evaluation Tool and/or Cluster Rubric will be used for Master Teachers.
-The TAP Evaluation Tool will be used for any teacher who teaches in an instructional setting (general education classroom, special education classroom, physical activity classroom, laboratory, or performance classroom) regardless of whether the instruction takes place in a large group or a small group setting.
-The TAP Evaluation Tool will consist of evaluation in three (3) domain areas - Instruction, Designing and Planning Instruction, and The Learning Environment.
+The NIET Teaching and Learning Standards Rubric and/or Cluster Rubric will be used for Master Teachers.
+The NIET Teaching and Learning Standards Rubric Evaluation Tool will be used for any teacher who teaches in an instructional setting (general education classroom, special education classroom, physical activity classroom, laboratory, or performance classroom) regardless of whether the instruction takes place in a large group or a small group setting.
+The NIET Teaching and Learning Standards Rubric Evaluation Tool will consist of evaluation in three (3) domain areas - Instruction, Designing and Planning Instruction, and The Learning Environment.
 Each domain area is sub-divided into indicators - twelve (12) for the Instruction domain, four (4) for The Learning Environment domain, and three (3) for the Designing and Planning Instruction domain.